 What Comes Next?
 It Sure Won’t be the Same

-Originally aired on June 7, our second Facebook Live event was hosted by Penny Cook and Patrick Bultema who were joined by 3 people who are in the know about what the future may hold for the world we live and work in, services and housing options for people as they grow older.
+Our second Facebook Live event was hosted by Penny Cook and Patrick Bultema who were joined by three people who are in the know about what the future may hold for the world we live and work in, services and housing options for people as they grow older.
 Bob Kramer, is the founder and strategic advisor to NIC, The National Investment Center for Seniors Housing & Care and he is also spearheading his new firm, Nexus Insights, to focus on providing insights and models for the next generation of aging and aging services.

 Dr. Bill Thomas is a physician, professor, entrepreneur, playwright, and performer whose work since the early 1990’s explores the realm of human aging.
 Bill founded The Eden Alternative, launched The Green House Project, was one of the founders of Pioneer Network and is now working on a new project called Kallimos Communities.